 What Is American Collegiate Live?

 Shorelight is a leading international student services group in US higher education.
-We teamed up with top-ranked University of Massachusetts Boston to develop American Collegiate Live, an innovative digital classroom experience designed especially for international students.
-This exclusive program allows first-year students to keep their studies on track and earn recognized credits in foundational undergraduate courses like calculus, composition, English, business, and more.
+We teamed up with top-ranked UMass Global to develop American Collegiate Live, an innovative digital classroom experience designed especially for international students.
+This exclusive program allows first-year students to keep their studies on track and earn recognized credits in foundational undergraduate courses like composition, English, business, and more.

 How Does American Collegiate Live Work?
 How Interactive Is It?
 I Do Not Want to Feel Disconnected.